-$^{^{34}}$ The real interest rate is used to discount equation (21) rather than the nominal rate because the cash flow expression in (21) is in real terms.
+$^{^{33}}$ The real interest rate is used to discount equation (21) rather than the nominal rate because the cash flow expression in (21) is in real terms.

-firm gets from the added capital, and (2) the marginal reduction in adjustment costs in future periods $-\Psi_K$, which arises because having more capital in the future may lower future adjustment costs.
+in future periods $-\Psi_K$, which arises because having more capital in the future may lower future adjustment costs.
 These terms are discounted using both the depreciation rate (because a decreasing share of currently installed capital will remain as time passes) and the real interest rate (for the usual present value reasons).